 If we was to go ahead and make a complete film.
 Our product would be published on the Film 4.
 On film 4’s about page it states “Film4 is Channel 4 Television’s feature film division.
 Film4 develops and co-finances films and is known for working with the most distinctive and innovative talent in UK and international filmmaking, whether new or established.”
 The end sentence of this leads me to believe that this would be the perfect route for us an our product to take if we were to go into the film industry.
 The fact that they give new filmmakers a chance to be on their channel is amazing for us as we are first time film makers.
 If this were to happen they would have to make a script and invest to make it a high budget film.This would increase our audience due to the amount of money invested into advertisement and merchandise.

 In addition to this the film producer may wish to distribute our product because of its originality.
-I have never seen a movie with the same idea as ours.
-Also they may wish to distribute our product because of the knowledgeable use of key aspects within a thriller film.
-Also because of our hybrid use of following conventions and breaking them. we will attract more people because they will acknowledge that we have followed and broken rules so it will give the audience a sense of familiarity and also contrast.
+I have never seen a movie with the same idea as ours other than our inspiration of “no country for old men”.
+Also they may wish to distribute our product because of the knowledgeable use of thriller film conventions.
+Also because of our hybrid use of following conventions and breaking them.
+We will attract more people because they will acknowledge that we have followed and broken rules so it will give the audience a sense of familiarity and also contrast.

 Below is the poster for the film “Black Swan” and there is the key aspects of it annotated.